Land of the Lost (1991 TV series): Tasha

-One of the main dinosaurs in the show is Tasha, an orphaned baby Parasaurolophus (played by Ed Gale, voiced by Danny Mann).
+One of the main dinosaurs in the show is Tasha (performed by Ed Gale, voiced by Danny Mann), an orphaned baby Parasaurolophus.
 After the death of her mother at the claws of Scarface, Tasha's egg was rescued by Annie.
 Upon hatching, Kevin was the first person she saw and she immediately imprinted on him.
 However, possibly because he ignores her, Tasha treats Annie as her mother instead living with the Porters as a pet.
 What will happen to her if the Porters ever find a way home, is a frequent subject of discussion.
 Annie names her after her mother.
 Tasha appears to be quite intelligent for a dinosaur exhibiting almost human behavior at times.
 Through pantomime, body language, and an extensive range of vocal emotions she is surprisingly capable of communicating with humans.
 She seems to understand complex commands and inquiries and is even able to grasp and manipulate items in her claws (like throwing a ball).
 For a short time, Tasha was given the ability to speak by Keela.
 Tasha has a voracious appetite for a herbivore and will try to eat almost anything within reach.
 However, she prefers melons.